Genital Warts

 What are genital warts?

 Genital warts are a sexually transmitted infection (STI) caused by the human papillomavirus (HPV).
 Genital warts are growths that appear in or on the penis, vagina, or anus.
 Genital warts are spread during genital, anal, or oral sex.
-A woman can also pass them to a baby when she gives birth.
+They can also be passed to a baby during childbirth.

 What increases my risk for genital warts?